Wolverine971/9takes/src/blog/enneagram-lineage.md

 {
   "@context": "https://schema.org",
   "@type": "BlogPosting",
-  "headline": "The Enneagram: Understanding Personality Types Through the Head, Heart, and Instincts", "description": "Learn about the Enneagram, a personality typing system that describes nine distinct types of individuals and how its concepts can be traced back to the work of Sigmund Freud and Plato.", "datePublished": "2023-02-19",
+  "headline": "The Enneagram Lineage: In the past they explored the Head, Heart, and Instincts", "description": "Learn about the Enneagram, a personality typing system that describes nine distinct types of individuals and how its concepts can be traced back to the work of Sigmund Freud and Plato.", "datePublished": "2023-02-19",
   "dateModified": "2023-02-19",